vyomasystems-lab/challenges-Haritha266/level3_design_buggy/README.md

 # singleportRAM Design Verification

-Raedme file by Gopisetty Haritha
+Readme file by Gopisetty Haritha

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.